A dreary, cloudy day, the trail today took me past the Chinese Wall, an impressive 20-mile-long rock wall in the Bob Marshall Wilderness.

 After dropping down from the pass, the trail followed the base of the wall for several miles.
 I passed by a couple of hunters (I’m assuming, given their rifles) with five heavily laden horses.

 The wall is in a slow state of erosion.
-The sheer cliff face slowly cracks over time, shedding rock onto the slope below it’s sheer face.
+The sheer cliff face slowly cracks over time, shedding rock onto the slope below its face.
 The land in front of the wall is piled high with scree, much of it small, but there is the occasional car-sized boulder.

 Thanks to the clouds, cold, and humidity, today largely felt pretty dismal, the gray sky sucking the joy out of what should otherwise have been quite stunning scenery.